Fact Pattern Distribution

 Competitors may bring calculators, stopwatches, and cell phones, or laptops so long as all devices are kept in airplane mode.
 All instant messaging and internet functions must be turned off.
 Competitors may not consult outside materials during the round.
 No prepared materials may be used or handed out for the self-analysis.
 The white boards and other permitted materials may not be used for the self-analysis.

-Three judges and a timekeeper will oversee each round.
+One to two judges and a timekeeper will oversee each round.
 Before the start of the round, the timekeeper will also lay out the general rules for the competition.
 The panel of judges overseeing each round will evaluate the performance of the competitors according to the criteria provided.
 The score sheets for the first and second rounds will be collected after the self-evaluation and before the judges' comments for the second round.
-The judges are allowed to re-evaluate and change their scores from the first round after observing the second round.
 Judges' scores will be used to determine the matches for the third round.

 Competitors are allowed to keep their own time, but the round will begin and end according to the timekeeper overseeing the round, regardless of any discrepancies in time between that of the timekeeper and that of the competitors.